dyng/YCommentReader/README.md

 CommentReader
 =============

-Read your favorite novel in Vim as comment ( Don't let your boss know! )
+Read your favorite novel in Vim as comment ( Don't let your boss know :P )

 Requirements
 ============